ahjustsea/BuyTheDip/README.md

 ## donations
 If you would like to support BuyTheDip, you can make a donation below.
 Any support is greatly appreciated.
-Especially becuase I have a PhD in something practically useless and I really need all the help I can get.
 Thank you!

 **BTC**: bc1qcay52dwm8h7qugj4tkzjcg0wrzhqf9jsh62sgn